Alexander006/HumanitiesProject/README.md

 ## Git Branch
-Since we're working on teams, it's not ideal to wait for someone to push the current code version to master branch before you can push you version or end up constantly pulling from master per recent commit to have the recent changes (which can lead to major conflicts).
+Since we're working on teams, it's not ideal to wait for someone to push their current version to master branch before you can push yours or end up constantly pulling from master per recent commit to have the recent changes (which can lead to major conflicts).
 Git branch alleviates this issue and that's what we will be using.